-Records of last 200 years show that at least 70 major cyclones hit the coastal belt of Bangladesh.
-The Khulna/Sundarban and Barisal-Noakhali coasts received about 30 percent of the cyclones.
+The coastal belt of Bangladesh is very dynamic while at the same time inhabited by an ever-increasing population.
+Records show that this belt was hit by at least 70 major cyclones during the last 200 years.
+The Khulna -Sundarban and Barisal-Noakhali coasts received about 30 percent of the cyclones.
 Figure 2-1 shows the cyclone affected areas in Bangladesh.
-Payra-Kuakata region falls in the high risk area.
-In order to minimize fatal consequences of cyclones, construction of cyclone shelters commenced in the 1960s and subsequently increased following the severe cyclone in 1991.
+Payra-Kuakata region falls in the high-risk area.
+For minimizing fatal consequences of cyclones, construction of cyclone shelters commenced in the 1960s and subsequently increased following the severe cyclone in 1991.
 The existing shelter capacity can accommodate only about a quarter of the population at risk.
 In the backdrop of increasing population, 100 additional cyclone shelters are needed annually.
 An effective disaster warning system is being developed.
 A comprehensive disaster management program (CDMP), under the auspices of the Disaster Management Bureau (DMB) and the Bangladesh Red Crescent Society, is being implemented.